Nigella damascena 'Persian Jewels'

 Bloom Time: Early summer

-Nigella damascena 'Persian Jewels' is a charming, hardy, self-sowing annual up to 16 inches (40 cm) tall.
-It bears delicate, old-fashioned flowers of red, pink, rose, blue, deep violet-blue and white, each backed by a wispy, bright green ruff.
+Nigella damascena 'Persian Jewels' is a charming, hardy, self-sowing annual that grows up to 16 inches (40 cm) tall.
+It bears delicate, old-fashioned flowers of red, pink, rose, blue, deep violet-blue, and white, each backed by a wispy, bright green ruff.
 It is a very popular cut flower and can be dried for winter decoration.

 It is grown as an annual plant, so it has no USDA hardiness zone.